How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Monitor the caravan for any wobbling or instability, stopping immediately if noticed.

-- Maintain consistent pressure on the jack and ensure the jack is not overloaded.
+- Keep steady pressure on the jack and make sure it is not carrying too much weight.

 - When the desired height is reached, place jack stands to securely support the caravan’s weight.